 “As a producer, I was kind of nervous like, is anybody actually gonna get engaged?” he recalled.
 “Is anyone going to make it to the altar.
 In the end, we actually had more couples get engaged than we were able to follow. … We only have so much time to tell a story, but there are lots of interesting stories.”

-Nevertheless, former star Rory “Drybear” Newbrough seemingly spilled the tea about how many romances the producers had actually prepared for.
-After he popped the question to now-ex-fiance, Danielle Drouin, he spoke with Women’s Health in February 2020.
+Nevertheless, season 1 star Rory “Drybear” Newbrough seemingly spilled the tea about how many romances the producers had actually prepared for.
+After he popped the question to now-ex-fiancée, Danielle Drouin, he spoke with Women’s Health in February 2020.
 In the interview, Rory explained how the production team broke the news that not every couple would continue on with the show.

 “They were like, ‘We were expecting one or two [engagements], not eight!
 We set up to film five!'”
 Rory explained at the time.
 “They just kind of gave us our phones back and said ‘Good luck, thanks for joining us, but we just can’t cover your story.'”